Submissions

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

-The editor is committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+The editor is committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.

-The editor should seek so ensure a fair and appropriate peer review process.
-Editors should recuse themselves (i.e. should ask a co-editor, associate editor or other member of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
-Editors should require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.
-If needed, other appropriate action should be taken, such as the publication of a retraction or expression of concern.
+The editor should seek to ensure a fair and appropriate peer review process.
+Editors should recuse themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships with any of the authors, companies, or institutions connected to the papers.
+In such cases, editors should ask a co-editor, associate editor, or other editorial board member to review and consider the manuscript instead.

 Involvement and cooperation in investigations